 New Alternatives for Children, Inc. (NAC) is an award-winning not-for-profit agency in Midtown Manhattan, with a satellite Bronx office, dedicated to serving children and families with medical complexities, chronic illnesses, and disabilities throughout the five boroughs.
-To assist in achieving this mission, NAC is currently seeking a Social Worker/Mental Health Counselor to join its Special Medical Prevention Program.
+To assist in achieving this mission, NAC is currently seeking a Case Planner to join its Special Medical Prevention Program.

 Description of Responsibilities:

-•Provides casework and clinical services to children and families utilizing individual and family modalities.
-Coordinates services for a caseload of 8-9 families as recommended by NAC’s multi-disciplinary treatment team.
+•Case Planner provides casework and clinical services to youth and caregivers utilizing individual and family modalities.
+Coordinates services for a caseload of 8-9 families as recommended by NAC’s multidisciplinary treatment team.

-•Works collaboratively with psychiatrists, psychologists, pediatricians, nurses, education specialists and fellow clinicians in a dynamic, strength-based interdisciplinary team model.
+•Case Planner collaborates with psychiatrists, psychologists, pediatricians, nurses, case associates, and resource and education specialists in a dynamic, strength-based interdisciplinary team model.

 •Self-awareness and motivation around team building